appu1232/Discord-Selfbot/README.md

 **Things to Note:**

 1. Only other people can trigger the log message.
 You yourself saying a keyword won't log the message.
 2. If the logged message + context is too long, the log message will be split up into multiple messages.
-These mutiple messages will not use embeds so it won't look as neat, sadly.
+These mutiple messages don't use embeds so it won't look as neat, sadly.
 This shouldn't happen often though.

 That should be it.
 Check your settings any time with ``>log``.